metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_config_v1beta1_manifest.md

 - `send_resolved` (Boolean) SendResolved controls notify about resolved alerts.
 - `source` (String) Backlink to the sender of the notification.
 - `tags` (String) Comma separated list of tags attached to the notifications.
-- `update_alerts` (Boolean) Whether to update message and description of the alert in OpsGenie if it already existsBy default, the alert is never updated in OpsGenie, the new message only appears in activity log.
+- `update_alerts` (Boolean) Whether to update message and description of the alert in OpsGenie if it already exists By default, the alert is never updated in OpsGenie, the new message only appears in activity log.

 <a id="nestedatt--spec--receivers--opsgenie_configs--api_key"></a>
 ### Nested Schema for `spec.receivers.opsgenie_configs.api_key`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) Specify whether the Secret or its key must be defined